Independence of Closed-Loop Equilibria and Stability from the Choice of Control Barrier Function for a Given Safe Set: Introduction

-$\bullet$ In Sections~\ref{sec:choice-clf-cbf-qp} and~\ref{sec:choice-safety-filters}, for two widely used CBF-based control designs, namely, the CLF-CBF QP and \textit{safety filters}, we show that also the stability properties of the undesirable equilibria are independent of the choice of CBF.
-Furthermore, we provide explicit expressions for the Jacobian of the closed-loop system evaluated at undesirable equilibria for both control designs, which show how the dynamics, the CBF and the different parameters used in the control design affect the stability properties of undesirable equilibria.
+$\bullet$ For safety filters, we also show that the stability properties of the undesirable equilibria are independent of the choice of CBF.
+Although the dynamical properties of closed-loop systems obtained from this design are well studied in the literature for a fixed CBF, the results presented here are novel.
+Furthermore, we provide explicit expressions for the Jacobian of the closed-loop system evaluated at undesirable equilibria, which show how the dynamics, the CBF, and the different parameters used in the control design affect the stability properties of undesirable equilibria.

-$\bullet$ Finally, we note that some intermediate results in Section~\ref{sec:preliminaries} are of independent interest, and they characterize the relationship between the gradients and Hessian matrices of two CBFs in the boundary of the safe set.
+$\bullet$ Finally, we note that some intermediate results in Section~\ref{sec:preliminaries} are of independent interest, and they characterize the relationship between the gradients and Hessian matrices of two CBFs for a given safe set when evaluated at its boundary.

-To gain an intuitive understanding of our results, in Figure~\ref{fig: CLF-CBF-QP} we consider the LTI planar system with CLF-CBF-QP controller in~\cite[Fig. 1]{MFR-APA-PT:21}.
-Figures~\ref{fig: CLF-CBF-QP}(a) and~\ref{fig: CLF-CBF-QP}(b) illustrate the undesirable (i.e., spurious) equilibria, and the vector field of the closed-loop system for two different choices of CBF and of the associated extended class-$\Kc$ function.
-As it can be observed, even though the two vector fields are significantly different, the number, location and stability properties of the different undesirable equilibria are the same in both cases.
-Details are provided in Section~\ref{sec:simulations}, where additional systems are considered.